darkxangel84/react-portfolio/README.md

 # react-portfolio
-My new Portfolio Website, will be build in React.
+My new Portfolio Website, built in React.
 To get my experience better with React.